-CHS will accept, or escalate and act on complaints unless there is a valid reason not to do so.
+CHS will accept or escalate and act on complaints unless there is a valid reason not to do so.
 The following would not usually be accepted or escalated through CHS's complaints procedure unless there are valid reasons to consider them:

-- requests for a particular service.
+• First time requests for a particular service.
 A service request is a request from a service user to CHS requiring action to be taken to put something right.
-However a complaint should be raised when the service user raises dissatisfaction with the response to their service request as there has been a failure in our service (i.e. something is not working as it should do) that should be investigated, put right and learnt from. - requests to deal with an Anti-Social Behaviour or harassment issue or Neighbour Nuisance or Neighbour Disputes which should be dealt with in accordance with relevant policies.
-If a complainant has asked CHS to address an Anti-Social Behaviour issue, neighbour nuisance or a neighbour dispute and is not happy with the way that CHS has managed it, they may then make a complaint under the Complaints Policy.
+Examples include reporting a repair or defect, requesting information, asking for an explanation of a policy.
+We wil record these requests and monitor them.
+We recognise that service request can become complaints if we fail to deal with the first time request appropriately or the customer is dissatisfied with the response.
+AA complaint should therefore be raised when the service user raises dissatisfaction with the response to their service request as there has been a failure in our service (i.e. something is not working as it should do) that should be investigated, put right and learnt from.

-- Complaints relating to an active legal claim about or against CHS (such as disrepair filed at court), or when a customer is taking CHS to court.
-However If a complainant is taking pre-litigation action (e.g. disrepair preaction protocol), they may make a complaint under the Complaints policy - Claims for damages (these will be dealt with as an insurance claim) - New issues that arise during a complaints investigation, unless they are relevant to the complaint under investigation.
-However where additional complaints will be incorporated if they are relevant and the response has not yet been issued - Anonymous complaints - Complaints about something more than six months old, unless it is a recurring issue that has been continuing for longer than 6 months and is still persisting. - Matters that have already been considered under the complaints policy - Issues relating to how CHS is governed which need to be dealt with through CHS's Code of Conduct. - Unreasonable or vexatious complainants / complainants' representative.
+- requests to deal with an Anti-Social Behaviour or harassment issue or Neighbour Nuisance or Neighbour Disputes which should be dealt with in accordance with relevant policies.
+If a complainant has asked CHS to address an Anti-Social Behaviour issue, neighbour nuisance or a neighbour dispute and is not happy with the way that CHS has managed it, they may then make a complaint under the Complaints Policy. - Complaints relating to an active legal claim about or against CHS (such as disrepair filed at court), or when a customer is taking CHS to court.
+For clarity, iif a complainant is taking pre-litigation action (e.g. disrepair pre-action protocol), they may make a complaint under the Complaints policy - Claims for damages (these will be dealt with as an insurance claim) or other liability issue that is subject to an insurance claim - New issues that arise during a complaint's investigation will be logged as a new complaint., However additional complaints will be incorporated if they are related , and the response has not yet been issued - Anonymous complaints - Complaints about something more than twelve months old, unless it is a safeguarding or health and safety issue that has been continuing for longer than twelve months and is persisting - Matters that have already been considered under the complaints policy - Issues relating to how CHS is governed which need to be dealt with through CHS's Code of Conduct. - Unreasonable or vexatious complainants / complainants' representative.
 We will consider and review whether there are matters that may be contributing to the way the complainant is choosing to do business with us, and may consider reasonable adjustments, and will review whether the customer is being appropriately supported prior to deciding whether to refuse to investigate the concern

-If CHS chooses not to accept or escalate a a complaint for one of the above reasons when asked, CHS will formally write to the complainant setting out its reasons why
+If CHS chooses not to accept or escalate a complaint for one of the above reasons when asked, CHS will formally write to the complainant setting out its reasons why.